brendan-duncan/dartray/README.md

 DartRay is a free, open-source physically based renderer, providing a variety of rendering algorithms, lighting and material models.

+##Background
 DartRay port of the PBRT renderer (www.pbrt.org).

 DartRay provides a test-bed for various rendering algorithms.
-The primary (and perhaps only) objective of DartRay is experimentation and learning.
+The primary (and perhaps only) objective of DartRay is experimentation, learning, and most important, fun.
 While it is perfectly capable of producing incredible images, it has a lot of things going against it to be thought of as anything remotely close to production worthy.

 For one, a production renderer should not be written in an interpreted language, even one as great as Dart.
 Dart, being a web-centric language, does